 Purpose of the WCI Medical School Scholarship

 We're very grateful for the financial success The White Coat Investor has seen.
 Although it has always been a for-profit business, its primary purpose is to “help those who wear the white coat get a fair shake.”
-The White Coat Investor Scholarship is a way for the entire WCI Community to “pay it forward.”
-This community includes blog readers, podcast listeners, Facebook Group and WCI Forum members, WCI Redditors, sponsors, staff, and owners.
+The White Coat Investor Medical School Scholarship is a way for the entire WCI community to “pay it forward.”
+This community includes blog readers, podcast listeners, Facebook Group and WCI Forum members, WCI redditors, sponsors, staff, and owners.

 The Scholarship has no endowment fund so the scholarship money is raised anew every year.
 The purpose of the scholarship is to directly reduce the indebtedness of a few students and to promote financial literacy in professional schools.

-WCI will cover all of the expenses of running the scholarship, the ten online courses, and the cash for the second prizes.
-The grand prizes will come from three places:
+WCI will cover all of the expenses of running the scholarship and the cost of the WCI gear and book.
+The prize money comes from three places:

 Thank you to the scholarship sponsors!